-Those students who have followed the core curriculum are eligible for an award of grades C to G only.
-Students who have followed the extended curriculum are eligible for an award of grades A to E only.
-The IGCSE Additional Mathematics are eligible for an award of grades A-E.
+Those students who have followed the Core IGCSE course are eligible for an award of grades C to G only.
+Students who have followed the Extended IGCSE course are eligible for an award of grades A\ to E only.
+Students taking the IGCSE Additional Mathematics course are eligible for an award of grades A\-E.